wgpatrick/wgpatrick.github.io/_posts/2025-04-21-teaching-llms-how-to-solid-model.md

 I think these initial results are promising.
 Cursor (or another code generation tool) + OpenSCAD offers a solution for producing solid models in an automated way.

 However, I don't think this approach is about to take off and spread rapidly through the CAD design ecosystem.
-The current set-up is seriously clunky and I think specific product improvements are needed to make this work better:
+The current set-up is seriously clunky and I think substantial product improvements are needed to make this work better.
+Similar to how Cursor, Windsurf, and other tools have developed specific UX and LLM workflows for code generation, I imagine there will be substantial work required to develop workflows and UX that make sense for CAD generation.
+Here are a few ideas that I think could be worth pursuing in this direction:

 * Tools that bring in console logs and viewport images to Cursor from OpenSCAD for iterative improvement and debugging.
 * A UI to highlight (and measure) certain faces, lines, or aspects of a part, which are fed to the LLM for additional context.